agh911/agh911/README.md

 ## Hi there, my name is Andreea 👩🏻‍💻

-🌱 I’m currently learning Frontend Development.
+🌱 I’m currently learning towards becoming a Software Engineer.

 ### Here are some of the languages and tools I use:
 <div>